 What makes this patent bet calculator better than ones on other sportsbook is how easy it is to use.
 All you have to do is click the each way slider if you have done an each way patent bet wager.
 The bet breakdown on the right-hand side displays whether each leg has won, placed or lost based on the results you input.

-The William Hill bet calculator patent service even lets you toggle between the total stake and unit stake with the stake per bet option.
+The patent bet calculator service even lets you toggle between the total stake and unit stake with the stake per bet option.
 You can even change up the odds format, and include Rule 4s and dead heats.

 You may be wondering what is a patent bet in football and whether or not you can put these wagers on for other sports.
 The answer to the second question is yes.
 Patents aren’t just for horse racing but on football betting sites and available for many other popular gambling sports too.
 If you think about it, the patent can work just fine on any sport.